Comprehensive Economic and Trade Agreement

 CETA: current status

-According to GAC, International Trade Agreements and Local Government: A Guide for Canadian Municipalities, will be updated by July 31, 2017, to include CETA.
-A new section is being added with detailed information on the government procurement provisions under CETA and frequently asked questions.
-FCM will update members once the guide is available.
-We will continue to work with GAC on tools for implementation.
+The updated International Trade Agreements and Local Government: A Guide for Canadian Municipalities, is now available through the Global Affairs Canada website.
+A new section has been added with detailed information on the government procurement provisions under CETA and frequently asked questions.
+FCM will continue to work with Global Affairs Canada on tools for implementation.

-- Equal treatment prohibits procuring authorities from imposing conditions for participation or qualifications of suppliers that prevents open competition and from framing technical specifications in a way that limits competition.
+- Equal treatment prohibits procuring authorities from imposing conditions for participation or qualifications of suppliers that prevent open competition, and from framing technical specifications in a way that limits competition.
 It also requires that procuring authorities evaluate tenders fairly, based on the criteria set out in the tender documents.

 - For accountability, Canada must implement domestic bid challenge processes to legally enforce obligations (e.g. at the federal level, the Canadian International Trade Tribunal and the Federal Court of Appeal as its reviewing court).

 As with other trade agreements, only procurements that meet certain financial thresholds are subject to the procurement obligations.
-Under CETA, the thresholds for sub-national entities, including municipalities, for goods and services are approximately $360,706 CDN and for construction services are $9,017,669.
+Under CETA, the thresholds for sub-national entities, including municipalities, for goods and services are approximately CDN$340,600 and for construction services are CDN$8.5 million.
 If a municipality is undertaking a procurement for an amount less than the thresholds, then CETA's procurement obligations do not apply.

 For more information:

-Global Affairs Canada updates information on CETA and the impact for municipalities on its website.
-The government has also developed fact sheets on key sectors under CETA that are available on their website, including sectors such as agriculture, forestry, and infrastructure.
+Global Affairs Canada also updates information on CETA and the impact for municipalities on its website.
+In addition, the government has developed fact sheets on key sectors under CETA that are available on its website, including sectors such as agriculture, forestry, and infrastructure.

 Provincial and territorial departments responsible for trade: